synnaxlabs/synnax/client/ts/api/client.api.md

     string: "names";
 }>;

+// Warning: (ae-missing-release-tag) "analyzeParams" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const analyzeParams_2: (params: Params_4) => ParamAnalysisResult_3;

+// Warning: (ae-missing-release-tag) "AuthError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export class AuthError extends BaseTypedError {
     // (undocumented)